 OverviewInitial Verification & Certification of Electrical Installations City & Guilds 2391-50 Level 3 Award

-This qualification has been developed to satisfy the requirements for Proposed Qualified Supervisors (PQSs) for various scheme operatives to ensure they are conversant with the requirements of BS 7671 for Initial Verification and Certification of Electrical installations.
-This qualification is aimed at practicing electricians who have not carried out inspection and testing since qualifying, or who require some update of training before going on to other EAL qualifications.
+It is aimed at practising electricians who have not carried out inspection and testing since qualifying or who require some update of training before going onto other City & Guilds qualifications.
 The qualification is also suitable for those with limited experience of initial inspection of electrical installations, such as those entering the industry from other engineering disciplines or who have been working in allied trades.

 For more information or to enrol onto this course, please contact our Business Development team by clicking here.